Mühle R41 Review – Man it gives a Close Shave

 Weight: 90 g

-There is also a rose gold model, ‘R41RG’, which is the same as the standard R41, with a rose gold colored handle.
+There is also a rose gold model, ‘R41RG’, which is identical to the standard R41, featuring a rose gold-colored handle.

 Which model from the R41 range should you choose?
 I have found the Grande size is much better when handling the razor, although I must admit that the fiddly bits near the nose and other parts have felt easier with standard-length safety razors in general.